 Drizzle the tomatoes and basil with a good amount of olive oil and let stand for 30-45 minutes.

-After 30 minutes, sprinkle with salt and let sit for another 10 minutes or so.
+After 30 minutes, sprinkle with salt and pepper (I actually don’t use pepper but go nuts if you’re a pepper person) let sit for another 10 minutes or so.

-Cover the bottom of a pan with olive oil until it’s at least 3mm deep.
+Cover the bottom of a pan with olive oil until it’s approximately 3mm deep.
 Just glug it in there.
 Heat pan over medium/low.
 Not too hot or your bread will burn, not too low or it’ll just soak up a bunch of oil and get gross.

 To test if your oil is hot enough to fry place the end of a wooden spoon in the oil.
 If the tip forms bubbles right away, it’s at the right temperature to fry.

-Fry bread slices in oil until browned.
-Or you tongue falls out of your mouth.
+Fry bread slices in oil until browned or your tongue falls out of your mouth.
 Whichever comes first.